a Russian typewriter keyboard

 Adverbs, Verbs

-In Russian, verbal adverbs (деепричастие[dyeyepriCHAstiye]) are verbs that are used as adverbs — to add information about another action or process.
+In Russian, verbal adverbs (деепричастие[dyeyepriCHAstiye]) are that are used as — to add information about another action or process.
 Verbal adverbs have some characteristics of verbs and some characteristics of adverbs.
 For example:

 • Прочитав письмо, он сразу начал писать ответ.